How to Elope in Texas – Locations, Permits, & Texas Elopement Packages

 Texas Elopement Packages

-Perfect for couples wanting a multi-day experience with a lot of adventure.
-This package is best if you want to elope in one epic location and experience another the following day.
+This option is ideal if you’re dreaming of a deeply immersive experience that feels more like a getaway than a single-day event.
 An example of this would be eloping at Santa Elena Canyon in Big Bend National Park.
 The next day, explore more of Big Bend National Park by driving down to the Rio Grande Village, enjoying the views of the Mexican/American border on the Rio Grande, and taking a short boat ride to the small town of Boquilas del Carmen, Mexico.

 Texas Elopement Checklist